 There’s another place I want to take Dale before we leave the Ottawa area behind and that is the Canadian Museum of History or the Canadian Museum of Civilization as it was known up until 2013.
 No one should miss a visit to this iconic building designed by aboriginal Canadian architect Douglas Cardinal which lies directly across the river from the Parliament buildings.

-The museum is currently undergoing major renovations, but I always thought that the main hall with its unparalleled collection of totem poles and West Coast native architecture is worth the price of admission alone.
+The museum was undergoing major renovations during our visit, but I always thought that the main hall with its unparalleled collection of totem poles and West Coast native architecture is worth the price of admission alone.
 I’m glad to see it has the same effect on Dale as we gaze down from the entry floor to the grand hall.

 Down on the floor of the Great Hall the totem poles are even more impressive.

 Unfortunately we don’t have anywhere near the time to truly appreciate this museum as we are already running late, but I do have to take a quick look at the temporary exhibition The Greeks – Agamemnon to Alexander.
 I am a hopeless romantic when it comes to Greek myths and ancient Greek history.
 This is a great exhibit that covers all of ancient Greek history and has some outstanding artifacts from twenty-one different Greek museums.
 Many I have seen in Greece, but there is an outstanding collection of eight bronze helmets that have been recovered in recent years from a single unearthed cemetery in northern Greece that has not been on display before.
 Well worth going out of your way to see if it arrives in a museum near you.

 Leaving the museum I have Dale pull the RV up just past the entrance to get this shot (which later appears on the cover of Canadian RVing).